How Many USMLE Questions Should You Do Per Day? (The Honest Answer)

 Why Burnout Hits Around Day 18

-Burnout in USMLE prep is not just a motivation problem.
-It is a retention problem.
-A student who burns out at week 3 of an 8-week dedicated period may actually finish with less net learning than a student who sustained 50 questions per day throughout.
+Students who attempt 100+ questions per day report a consistent pattern: productive first week, exhausting second week, and by week 3, passive review with near-zero retention.
+Burnout in USMLE prep is not just a motivation problem — it is a retention problem.
+A student who burns out at week 3 of an 8-week dedicated period may finish with less net learning than one who sustained 50 questions per day throughout.
+Fewer questions done consistently almost always outperforms high-volume sprints followed by recovery days.

 How to Build Up Your Daily Volume